adashoka/embsys310/assignment02/answers.md

 1.a: -2147483648<br />
 1.b: 0x80000000<br />
 1.c: N=1, V=1<br />
-	\\--------------------<br />
 N flag answer<br />

 Negative condition flag is set to bit 31 of the result of the <br />
 last flag-setting instruction.<br />

 Result value (counter variable) after 1 increment: 0x80000000.
 And,<br />
 0x8000_0000 in binary is : 1000_0000_0000_0000_0000_0000_0000_0000<br />

 The MSB (bit 32 of counter variable) causes the N bit to be set to 1.<br />

 side-note: the general purpose registers are not signed or unsigned.
 To the hardware<br />
 they are just sequnce of bits.<br />

-	\\--------------------<br />
 V flag answer<br />

 V bit represents the overflow condition flag.
 The V bit is set to one because the<br />
 general purpose register transitions from 0x7FFF_FFFF to 0x8000_0000.<br />

 If the application is using the counter variable as a signed value, <br />
 this would represent a overflow condition.
 The hardware need to a way to keep track of this<br />
 transition (from 0x7FFF_FFFF to 0x80000_0000) and the V bit is way to do that.<br />

-	--------------------<br />
 side note: The hardware has no concept of Positive or negative numbers.
 It's just a sequence<br />
 of bits.
 The:<br />

 [1] N flag is exposed to the software so that it can infer that the value that it's dealing with<br />
 is a negative number (in case the variable is treated as a signed number)<br />

 [2] V flag is exposed to the software to infer a rollover from the most positive value to the most<br />
 negative value.<br />
 (in case the application is using this variable as a signed variable)<br /><br />